Keywords

 • Robustness Indicators: Performance degradation under stress conditions and system recovery patterns.

-The analysis specifically examines how changes in input parameters ( Table 1) affect both traditional and multifractal metrics, testing the hypothesis that network conditions characterized by heavy-tailed distributions (Pareto latency) will produce significantly wider multifractal spectra ( ) in the consensus time series, thereby establishing a direct relationship between network microstructure and consensus dynamics.
+The analysis specifically examines how changes in input parameters ( Table 1) affect both traditional and multifractal metrics, testing the hypothesis that network conditions characterized by heavy-tailed distributions (Pareto latency) will produce significantly wider multifractal spectra (Δα) in the consensus time series, thereby establishing a direct relationship between network microstructure and consensus dynamics.

-For every scenario, we embarked on MF DFA on the ‘consensus_time_ms’ series.
-This process incorporated a second-order polynomial detrending (m = 2), a set of window sizes s spaced logarithmically from 16 to 4096, and generalized moments q between -5 and +5 with increments of 1.
-From this, the generalized Hurst exponents h(q) and singularity spectra f(α) were derived and utilized to retrieve the two main descriptors: the spectrum width Δα =〖α〗_(max)- α_(min) and the spectral asymmetry (the skew of f(α)).
-The singularity spectra f(α) curves versus α for the normal condition are shown in Figure 2.
-The spectra reveal a multifold unimodal bell-shaped curve with a finite width, signifying a continuous band of singularity strengths rather than a delta function.
-Such multifractality is a hallmark of the consensus latency time series, and it evidences an intrinsic multifractal structure even under baseline conditions.
-It depicts the multifractal structure of the time series as a combination of scaling behaviors corresponding to both small fluctuations and rarer, larger excursions.
+For each, we embarked on MF DFA on the ‘consensus_time_ms’ series.
+This process consisted of a second order polynomial detrending (m = 2), a series of window sizes s, varying logarithmically from 16 to 4096, and generalized moments q, varying from −5 to +5 in increments of 1.
+From this the generalized Hurst exponents h ( q) and singularity spectra f(α) were obtained and used to extract two different descriptors: spectrum width Δ\ = 〖α〗 (max) – a_(min) and spectral asymmetry (the skew of f(α)).
+The singularity spectra f(α) curves vs. as for the normal condition are shown in Figure 2.
+The spectra are a multifold unimodal bell shape with finite width which implies a continuous distribution of the singularity strength over a range, not a delta function.
+Such multifractal is a feature of the consensus latency time series and is evidence of an inherent multifractal structure even in baseline conditions.
+It represents the multifractal structure of the time series as a mix of scaling behaviors associated with both the smaller fluctuations and less frequent and larger excursions.

 | Scenario | Δα (αmax−αmin) | α_peak | Skewness (f ) | h(−5) − h(+5) |